-For patients that have developed resistance to other drugs, Treakisym® is safer and more efficacious than existing treatments.
+For patients that have developed resistance to other drugs, Treakisym[®] (FD) is safer and more efficacious than existing treatments.
 As outlined below, the company has gained approval in Japan for the indications of refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma, chronic lymphocytic leukemia, and first-line treatment of low-grade non-Hodgkin's lymphoma and mantle cell lymphoma.

-- Refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma: After designation as an orphan drug (drug for the treatment of rare diseases), Treakisym® won marketing approval for this indication in October 2010. - Chronic lymphocytic leukemia: SymBio received approval for this to be added as indication for Treakisym® in August 2016. - First-line treatment of low-grade non-Hodgkin's lymphoma and mantle cell lymphoma: The company gained approval for this to be added as indication for Treakisym® in December 2016.
+- Refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma: After designation as an orphan drug (drug for the treatment of rare diseases), Treakisym[®] won marketing approval for this indication in October 2010. - Chronic lymphocytic leukemia: SymBio received approval for this to be added as indication for Treakisym[®] in August 2016. - First-line treatment of low-grade non-Hodgkin's lymphoma and mantle cell lymphoma: The company gained approval for this to be added as indication for Treakisym[®] in December 2016.

-As of February 2019, phase III clinical trials for an additional indication of relapsed or refractory diffuse large B-cell lymphoma (DLBCL) were under way.
+As of February 2020, phase III clinical trials for the fourth indication of relapsed or refractory diffuse large B-cell lymphoma (DLBCL) were under way.
+In November 2019, the trial confirmed a positive overall response rate (the primary endpoint of the study) exceeding expectations and the company is currently preparing for an approval filing in 1H FY12/20.